-From the Gemäldegalerie Alte Meister to graffiti art in the trendy Schiller quarter to the galleries of the Südstadt: Art is at home in Kassel - even in the streetscape, where the outer works of the world art exhibition documenta's outdoor works continuously open up new and fascinating perspectives.
-Plus, according to UK newspaper The Guardian, GRIMMWELT in Kassel is one of the ten best new exhibition venues in the world.
-You should have seen it?
-We also find that!
+From the Old Masters gallery Gemäldegalerie Alte Meister to the graffiti art in trendy Schillerviertel and the galleries in Südstadt: art is at home in Kassel – not least also in its streetscape, where the international art exhibition documenta's outdoor works continuously open up new and fascinating perspectives.
+Plus, according to UK newspaper The Guardian, GRIMMWELT in Kassel is one of the world's ten best new museums.
+A must-see?
+We think so!

 The Neue Galerie near the Karlsaue has always been closely linked to the documenta: not only exhibits from the current exhibition are on display every five years, but also documenta works from the past decades have a permanent place here.
 From November 22, 2019, the new presentation 'about:documenta' on the entire upper floor invites you to immerse yourself in the fascinating history of the internationally important exhibition series.

 02 Fairy tale world heritage